 At the Foundation

-19. Economic Control of Quality of Manufactured Product by Walter Shewhart.
+19. Economic Control of Quality of Manufactured Product

 This is the book that started the modern quality movement.
 All the basic concepts for quality are covered in this, Shewhart’s first book.
 The rational for 3-sigma control limits and many other key concepts are covered.
 This does read like a text book and is recommended only for serious students, but this is the foundation book

-20. Statistical Method from the Viewpoint of Quality Control by Walter Shewhart.
+20. Statistical Method from the Viewpoint of Quality Control

 This is Shewhart’s second book.
 It is edited by W. Edwards Deming.
 The book comes out of four lectures that were given by Shewhart at the Graduate School, US Department of Agriculture, at the invitation of Deming.
 The book is a masterpiece covering statistical method, theory of knowledge and other topics.
 Decades may pass before the world recognizes the power behind the ideas in this book.